lft123454321/csf_ground_segmentation/README.md

 MIT

 ## Third-party Notice
-This project directly includes source code from the CSF library (https://github.com/jianboqi/CSF)(Apache-2.0 license).
+This project directly includes source code from the CSF library (https://github.com/jianboqi/CSF), the library uses Apache-2.0 license.
 Please refer to the CSF repository for license details.